1. Conversational Voice AI in 2026

 A few examples of async inference tasks:

-• Implementing content "guardrails".
+- Implementing content "guardrails".
 (See the Content guardrails section.)

-• Creating an image.
+- Creating an image.

-• Generating code to run in a sandbox.
+- Generating code to run in a sandbox.

-The amazing recent progress in reasoning models[49] expands what we can ask LLMs to do.
+The amazing progress last year in reasoning models expands what we can ask LLMs to do.
 You can't use these models for a voice AI conversation loop, though, because they will often spend significant time producing thinking tokens before they emit usable output.
 Using reasoning models as async parts of a multi-model voice AI architecture can work well, though.

 Async inference is usually triggered by an LLM function call.
 A simple approach is to define two functions.

-• queue_async_context_insertion() — This is called by your orchestration layer when your async inference finishes.
+perform_async_inference()— This is called by the LLM when it decides that any long-running inference task should run.
+You can define more than one of these.
+Note that you need to start the async task and then immediately return a basic started task successfully response, so that the function call request and response messages are correctly ordered in the context.[50]queue_async_context_insertion()— This is called by your orchestration layer when your async inference finishes.
 The tricky thing here is that how you insert results into the context will depend on what you're trying to do, and on what the LLM/API you are using allows.
 One approach is to wait until the end of any in-progress conversation turn (including the completion of all function calls), put the async inference results into a specially crafted user message, and then run another conversation turn.

-5.3.
+6.3.
 Content guardrails

 Voice AI agents have several vulnerabilities that cause major issues for some use cases.

-• Prompt injection
+- Prompt injection

-• Hallucination
+- Hallucination

-• Out-of-date knowledge
+- Out-of-date knowledge

-• Production of inappropriate or unsafe content
+- Production of inappropriate or unsafe content

 Content guardrails is a general term for code that tries to detect any of these — protecting the LLM from both accidental and malicious prompt injection; catching bad LLM output before it is sent to users.